EDF Smart Meter: Installations, Help & Support

 - When you turn your display on, give it a few minutes to warm up and collect real time data (this will take longer for gas readings than electricity readings).

 How do I pair my EDF smart meter?

-If the display is not pairing, it could be a connectivity problem.
-To solve this, try moving the display closer to the screen.
+If the display is not pairing, it could be due to a connectivity problem.
+To solve this, try moving the display closer to the meter.
 If it has still not connected, give the EDF Smart Meter Team a call on 0333 009 7000.
 Representatives are available Monday to Friday from 8 a.m. to 8 p.m. and Saturday from 8 a.m. to 2 p.m.

 EDF Smart Meter Problems

 As with all technology, sometimes your EDF smart meter or in-home display might go a bit wrong.
 Sometimes this is an easy solution, but other times it might be a bit more complicated.

 Why is my EDF smart meter not working?

 If your EDF Energy smart meter (the actual meter, not the display) is not working, you should contact the supplier.
 It may be necessary for an engineer to visit your property and fix the meter.

 If it's the EDF display that is not functioning, we first recommend plugging it into a different outlet to make sure it's the display that has the issue.